-The DGS-3224TGR provides a way to centrally validate users attempting to gain access to the switch using the Terminal Access Controller Access Control System (TACACS) protocol.
-TACACS is implemented in the switch's software to allow centralized control over access to servers.
+The DGS-3224TGR provides a way to centrally validate users attempting to gain access to the switch using one of three implementations of the Terminal Access Controller Access Control System (TACACS) protocol: TACACS, TACACS+, and XTACACS.
+TACACS+/XTACACS is implemented in the switch's software to allow centralized control over access to servers.
 Authentication can also be provided for administrative tasks on the server and access server user interfaces.
-With TACACS enabled, the access server prompts the user accessing the switch for a username and password, and then verifies the password with TACACS.
+With TACACS/TACACS+/XTACACS enabled, the access server prompts the user accessing the switch for a username and password, and then verifies the password with TACACS/TACACS+/XTACACS.